RoMcGill/grand-park-tutors/README.md

 -The imagery used was purposely chosen, sized and positioned to convey a sense of professionalism and trustworthiness without being dry or boring.
 This use of imagery will promote a positive emotional response due to its fun and colourful nature.

-The hover animation used for the character images which make them bounce was also used to elevate
+The hover animation used for the character images which make them bounce was also used to elevate the user experience.

-The animation for the character images to make them bounce is another key to provoking a positive emotional response.
-The act of bouncing or jumping up and down has been a response to happiness and excitement for years.
-This will subconsciously give the user a positive emotional response.

 ![](https://lh5.googleusercontent.com/m8YuWVrXgpg9_N7DjJ_8-DwCMz1RCqjtbS63IvlGrUyjpzsLt-VEk1bt_AO5Ij7O6bejYAFhj2onqmAg_5GDg-pGoSLSWAPrVSgdPBdojy9-ZOGZgmicWghdRcGgQvguqFUxYfvs)

 When the site is viewed on a mobile device the imagery for the genre links (the characters) hover over the nav bar at the top of the screen.
 This was intentional and also a catch 22.
-Following best practice rules for ux it is unusual and untypical to have this happen
+Following best practice rules for ux it is unusual and untypical to have this happen.

 ![](https://lh4.googleusercontent.com/N4dHqRzplD8wAGFjkKEykYQj0kVDauKgX9CKXqd9YMxyb4rSXXuSByPQvjcnONO-AHOKpCjoKOEWxxNU2bPDK3B6HzKI7JIKLHRlcF-ocCEgnz5gFYMCtQJ1DQhyHrzEK2eAR902)